Baytex Energy Corp.: Baytex Reports Shareholder Meeting Results

-Calgary, Alberta--(Newsfile Corp. - April 28, 2022) - Baytex Energy Corp.
-(TSX: BTE) reports that all matters presented for approval at the annual and special meeting of shareholders held today were approved.
-A total of 569,185,621 common shares being 38.08% of Baytex's issued and outstanding shares were represented at the meeting.
+Calgary, Alberta--(Newsfile Corp. - April 29, 2022) - Baytex Energy Corp.
+(TSX: BTE) reports that all matters presented for approval at the annual and special meeting of shareholders held on April 28, 2022 were approved.
+A total of 216,754,960 common shares being 38.08% of Baytex's issued and outstanding shares were represented at the meeting.

 At the meeting, all of the nominees proposed as directors were duly elected.
 Results of the vote are set out below: